ben-girardet/pray-project/PROGRESS.md

 ## Next

+- [ ] Work on apollo cache, basically use it more and remove cached elements on edit.
+Must also set some expire so we make sure we give the data a chance to be updated
+- [ ] Work on the TODO's
 - [ ] Import data from previous app
 - [ ] Ensure a nice register process
 - [ ] Stack AppNotifications (so we can see several)